 - The thrift store offers affordably priced clothing, furniture, appliances, toys, and also household items.
 Hours are Monday, Wednesday, and Friday from 10:00 am – 3:00 pm.
 Holiday Baskets and Christmas gifts for children.

 25 18th Street

 Monday thru Saturday 9:00 am and 4:30 pm

 Wednesday 11:00 am –12:30 pm

 Mobile Food Pantry

-Due to the fact that many live in out of the way rural areas, West Virginia Catholic Charities, has a Mobile Outreach.
-Their food van travels to isolated areas to distribute groceries mostly to financially vulnerable families in a six-county area just east of Wood County.
-This mobile food bank is, therefore an important outreach to the less fortunate in the community.
+Because many live in out-of-the-way rural areas, West Virginia Catholic Charities has a Mobile Outreach.
+Their food van travels to isolated areas to distribute groceries, mostly to financially vulnerable families in a six-county area just east of Wood County.
+This mobile food bank is, therefore, an important outreach to the less fortunate in the community.
 SNAP and Medicaid enrollment services are available.

 1226 Market Street